-AP Computer Science
+AP English AP Computer Science

-/ (i Lingilon 7 ii Compater Colence

 Geology 12 History 12

 AP World History AP Biology

 AP French AP Physics

 AP Art AP Calculus

 English 12 Economics 12

 French 12 Law 12

 Spanish 12 Pre-calculus 12

 Anatomy and Physiology 12 Calculus 12

 Chemistry 12 Physics 12

 Philosophy 12 Economics 12

 Social Justice 12 PE 12/Fine Arts 12/App Skills 12

+Students who have been granted an Extraordinary Study Block who then withdraw from a qualifying course will be subject to a course review by the Director of University Guidance and/or other Administration.
+Students may be asked to enrol in an alternate course at that time.

-Students who do not qualify for a Academic Strategies for the first semester. sked to enrol in an alternate course at that time.
-In Extraordinary Study Block until the second semester may enrol in a semester, which may be exchanged for a study block in second a study block in second are study block, please circle the courses above that you are enrolled.
+Students who do not qualify for an Extraordinary Study Block until the second semester may enrol in Academic Strategies for the first semester, which may be exchanged for a study block in second semester.

-in and initial here, ind
+If you wish to take an Extraordinary Study Block, please circle the courses above that you are enrolled in and initial here , indicating your desire.

-I understand the above expectation ns and agree to abide by them.
+I understand the above expectations and agree to abide by them.

-Student Signature Parent Signature
+Student Signature Parent Signature Approved Not Approved Date:

-Student Signature i arent Signature

-ApprovedNot Ap pproved Date: